 What is my dog trying to tell me?
-That is a questions that most of us would like to answer.
+That is a question that most of us would like to answer.
 Just like humans, dogs and other animals have a certain set of signals (a dog language) that they use the let others know how they feel what are their intentions.
 This “dog language” includes both sounds and body language (their postures and facial expressions, in fact, the majority of the information that they give you is in the body language and not in the sounds.

 Understanding what your dog is saying can give you a lot of useful information, such as when your dog is scared, anxious, nervous, relaxed or happy.
 This information is essential to housetrain your dog and it will allow the both of you to live happier lives.

 Have you ever seen how police dogs at the airport give an alert when they find something suspicious?
 They usually sit besides the suspicious bag and then the policeman give him/her a reward.
 These dogs are using their body language, and sometimes their vocal language too, in order to convey certain information.
 If we understand dog’s language we can communicate with them and live better, more peaceful lives.
 And you can be assured that your dog is not going crazy when he/her is muttering to himself all the time.

 Dogs are cognitive and complex.
 They have a complex signaling system or language that they use to convey and obtain information under certain circumstances.
 Dogs ask questions.
 It is known that dogs use different types of barks in different contexts, so it is possible that their language has rules (like our grammar rules), which provides more information than we know.
 We need to understand and know those rules or patterns in order to accurately evaluate of classify dogs’ behaviors.

 TABLE OF CONTENTS